Table of Contents

 Lydia De Vega Asia’s Sprint Queen Articles: JR 200m Record Seems Safe

-Update: With Kayla Anise Richardson now in the seniors and unable to break De Vega Junior 200m Record.
+With Kayla Anise Richardson now in the seniors and unable to break De Vega Junior’s 200m Record.
 The current crop of Junior Females is now even further away.
-The record has now stood for 37 years!
+The Record has now stood for 37 years!

-Legendary sprinter Lydia De Vega 200m Junior Record looks fairly safe.
-The National Junior mark of 23.54 has stood since 1981 Manila SEA Games.
+Legendary sprinter De Vega’s 200m Junior Record looks relatively safe.
+The National Junior mark of 23.54 has stood since the 1981 Manila SEA Games.

 De Vega still holds the Senior and Junior 200 Records.

-The Duo of Richardson and Nelson who have represented the Philippines already in several international meets.
-Are both Filipino Heritage athletes (athletes with a Filipino Parent).
+The Duo of Richardson and Nelson have represented the Philippines already in several international meets; they are Filipino Heritage athletes (athletes with Filipino Parents).
 And they are both based in the United States.

-They are both born in 1998, so they would only have until December 31 to eclipse De Vega Junior 200m Record.
+They were born in 1998, so they would only have until December 31 to eclipse De Vega Junior’s 200m Record.

 Performing below expectations at the 2017 SEA Games in their individual 100 and 200-meter events.
 Nelson and Richardson.
 Joined Kyla Richardson and Eloiza Luzon to take the Women’s 4x100m National Record in 44.81.

-The old record of 45.29 (Sinoro, Punelas, Ganosa, and De Vega) had stood since 1991.
-Apart from Eloiza who is 21, the other 3 girls are all juniors born in 1998.
+Hence the old Record of 45.29 (Sinoro, Punelas, Ganosa, and De Vega) had stood since 1991.
+Apart from Eloiza, who is 21, the other three girls are all juniors born in 1998.

-Lydia De Vega, once dubbed as the fastest woman in Asia, dispelled rumors circulating on social media that she has passed away.
+Once dubbed as the fastest woman in Asia, Lydia De Vega dispelled rumours circulating on social media that she had passed away.

-In a conversation with INQUIRER.net Wednesday night, De Vega said she was surprised about her fictional death and that she actually felt sorry for whoever wrote the malicious article.
+In a conversation with INQUIRER.net Wednesday night, De Vega said she was surprised about her fictional death and felt sorry for whoever wrote the malicious article.

 “I don’t even know why someone would write such thing,” said De Vega in Filipino.
 “This kind of joke is not funny.
 I hope this serves as a lesson that he won’t do this kind of thing again.”

-A fake news website under the URL houstonchronicle-tv.com broke the so-called story about De Vega’s death, saying that the former Asian sprint queen supposedly succumbed to illness.
+Yet a fake news website under the URL Houston chronicle-tv.com broke the so-called story about De Vega’s death, saying that the former Asian sprint queen supposedly succumbed to illness.

-The two-time Asian Games gold medalist scoffed at the hoax.
-Which she found out when her children called her Wednesday morning to check up on her.
+Consequently, the two-time Asian Games gold medalist scoffed at the hoax, which she found out when her children called her Wednesday morning to check up on her.